This is essentially the stereotype that we’re stuck with outside of the geek community.

 In a more recent meeting for Weight Watchers, one of the ladies offering a personal testimony contrasted her own fitness to that of her son.
 She opened with, “My son’s a gamer.
 So, you know, he sits around all day and he’s gained so much weight.”
 At first, I was a little outraged by the statement.
 There I was, a gamer, and someone had the nerve to relate gaming to obesity.
 It’s a stereotype that I don’t see gamers overcoming any time soon, but there is a lot of reasoning behind that stigma.
+You can check this out for the best page on advice for health and fitness by experts!

 I grew up in a very athletically-driven family.
 My parents were both in the Air Force and lived, breathed, and ate sports.
 As a child, few days that went by where I wasn’t dragged out to a soccer field or had to surrender the TV to my folks so they could catch “the game.”
 I never really cared what game it was.
 In my opinion every sport under the sun is a glorified version of “catch the ball”.
 My mom ran marathons (track), played soccer, swam competitively, and is a nationally certified soccer coach.
 My dad’s resume is less impressive, but to this day, he and my mom play soccer at least once a week with my youngest sister.
 My little brother, a Marine, is also absorbed in soccer.
 Growing up, I honestly tried to get into sports.
 I hated soccer, hated basketball, couldn’t stand volleyball, and swim team was no fun at all.
 The only sport-based accomplishment I have in my name is the completion of a marathon.